Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 There were a few personal considerations.
 Daar’s most admirable and most difficult trait was his scrupulous, effectively absolute commitment to personal fidelity.
 He had no problems with a tactical deception but he, himself, would *never* lie, or permit a lie to be told on his behalf.
 The furthest he would go down that line was carefully-crafted silence, or the utterance of *extremely* precise and cautious truths.
 Even that was something he preferred to avoid, since he "wasn’t a Goldpaw contracting officer."

 Which meant the deception demanded very careful timing.
 For now, the Great Father’s office would remain silent and refuse comment.
 With luck the media would keep digging, and he would eventually be "compelled" to make a public statement requesting military aid.
-Sartori would have his Cabinet defer until public pressure reached a fever pitch, and then with a show of reluctant determination...commit to the fight.
+Sartori would have his Cabinet defer until public pressure reached a fever pitch, and then with a show of reluctant determination... commit to the fight.

 The first draft of his own first response should be ready and waiting in the oval office by morning.